MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 **Manage Properties**

 This section defines the schema for the connection.
-The schema determines how the indexed Jira content is ingested and processed within the Graph Connector.
+The schema determines how the indexed Jira content is ingested and processed within the 365 Copilot Connector.
 You can add or modify properties to ensure the data structure aligns with your organizational needs for Copilot and search experiences.
 You can also add custom fields from Jira Data Center as properties.
 [Learn more](/microsoftsearch/manage-search-schema).

 **Source Property**       | **Semantic Label**          | **Schema**